etchegom/django-fsm-admin-lite/README.md

 Integrate [django-fsm](https://github.com/viewflow/django-fsm) state transitions into Django Admin.

-Alternative of [django-fsm-admin](https://github.com/gadventures/django-fsm-admin), with much lighter version of frontend part.
+Alternative of [django-fsm-admin](https://github.com/gadventures/django-fsm-admin), with a lighter version of the frontend part.

 Features:
-- add transitions allowed behavior in model admin pages
+- display available transitions in model admin so that user can apply them
 - mark FSM protected fields as read only

 Limitations:
-- transition parameters are not handled
+- transition methods parameters are not handled
-- all available transitions are displayed only

 ---